 The penalties for felony shoplifting can be severe, ranging from one to almost four years in jail, months or years of probation, fines, and/or mandatory community service.
 A felony shoplifting conviction will remain part of your permanent record forever.

 We may be able to use defenses such as lack of intent.
-The Scottsdale felony shoplifting lawyer will need to prove that you walked out of the store or took an item without the intent to deprive the store or person of the item.
+The Scottsdale felony shoplifting attorney will need to prove that you walked out of the store or took an item without the intent to deprive the store or person of the item.
 Perhaps you didn’t realize you had the item, left the store in a state of distraction, or meant only to show it to someone else before returning it to the shelf.
 Security tape footage and possibly your medical history could help support this type of defense, for both adults and juvenile crime in Scottsdale.

 In other cases, it may be possible to get the courts to drop the charges if the store signs a declaration that says it received the stolen property back and reimbursement for legal or investigation fees.
 The courts might drop the charges via a Motion for Civil Compromise if the store does not wish to press charges.

-Reach out to our team to learn more about how our Scottsdale felony shoplifting attorneys can help.
+Reach out to our team to learn more about how we can help.

 The Hallam Law group prides itself on coming up with the top defense strategy for each individual client.
 Call (602) 237-5373 or submit your query online for a free legal consultation at our Scottsdale firm.
 Our experienced felony shoplifting attorneys can give you the help you need.